vring1/Football-Game/Game/Game/README.md

 The first user to guess right in a round, where the other user guesses wrong, is the winner.

-Use 'players_carrers.txt' as cheatsheet, if You're having trouble guessing the players.
+If you are having trouble guessing the correct player, please use 'players_careers.txt' as cheatsheet.

 ## Backend issues
 A game is only set as completed when a new game is started.
-This could create problems, as if the user opens another browser, they could keep playing on a game, which should be completed.
+This could create problems: if the user opens another browser, they could keep playing a game, which should be completed.

 ## Frontend issues
-We haven't had the time to create a beautiful webpage, and it is kind of buggy depending on the size of the user's window.
-To be perfectly alligned, the window has t o be a specific size.
+We did not prioritize creating a beautiful webpage.
+Our CSS styling is absolute, which can problematic when viewed on displays on different sizes.
+This would, had we prioritized this more, be fixed by using flexboxes.